 201 Fourth Street East, The Gables.
-Situated on two lots once owned by Governor Alexander Ramsey, the eastern half of the house was first a separate house and is one of the oldest structures in Carver, already owned by Carver County's first sheriff, Levi Griffin (1822-1902), and his wife Eliza Torrey Griffin (1829-1912) in the summer of 1857.
-Eliza was the first white woman in Carver and the couple's daughter, born in 1855 and also named Eliza was the first white child born in Carver.
-A letter written by Griffin's daughter Eliza indicates the building was constructed in 1856 by Levi Griffin's brother-in-law, J. W. Hartwell, and that wood for the doors and windows came from a sawmill owned by Griffin, and located about three miles outside of Carver.
-Because the eastern half of the house was constructed before the Town of Carver was platted in 1857 it is not situated entirely on the eastern lot.
-The Griffin family probably lived here during the period 1856-1876 before moving a few doors to the west at 113 Fourth Street East.
+Home to three early Carver mayors under the old titles of chairman and president, the house is situated on two lots once owned by Minnesota Territorial Governor Alexander Ramsey, the eastern half of the house was first a separate house and is one of the oldest structures in Carver, already owned by Carver County's first sheriff, Levi Griffin (1822-1902), and his wife Eliza Torrey Griffin (1829-1912).
+Eliza was the first European woman in Carver and the couple's daughter, born in 1855 and also named Eliza, was the first European child born in Carver.
+A letter written by Griffin's daughter Eliza indicates the building was constructed in 1856 by Levi

+Griffin's brother-in-law, J. W. Hartwell, and that wood for the doors and windows came from a sawmill owned by Griffin, and located about three miles outside of Carver.
+Because the eastern half of the house was constructed before the Town of Carver was platted in 1857 it is not situated entirely on the platted eastern lot.
+The financial Panic of 1857, which left almost no money on the then American frontier, coupled with a fire at Griffin's nearly-completed Carver House Hotel, likely put Griffin in a dire financial situation.
+This probably forced Griffin to mortgage the property.
+With the hotel destroyed Griffin, perhaps to satisfy lodging promises made, may have let the house out for a short time as a boarding house or hotel, and one oral tradition has it that the Gables may have served as a hotel and saloon during Carver's earliest boomtown years.
+From 1857-1859 Griffin served on the Carver town council and in 1863-1864 Levi Griffin served as the chairman (mayor) of Carver.
+The Griffin family probably lived here during most of the period between 1856 and 1876 before moving a few doors to the west at 113 Fourth Street East.

-In 1862 Levi Griffin's brother-in-law, Joshua P. Torrey, a carpenter, steamboat builder, ferry boat builder, and lumber seller, purchased the property for what became the western wing of the house, building what was perhaps once a second entirely separate house.
+In 1862 Levi Griffin's brother-in-law, Joshua P. Torrey, a carpenter, steamboat builder, ferry boat builder, and lumber seller, purchased the property for what became the western wing of the house, building and adding on what was perhaps once a second entirely separate dwelling.
 Eventually Torrey came to own both the east and west wings of the house, perhaps joining them into one building sometime during the period 1862-1876.
 It was probably Joshua Torrey who tore off a small summer kitchen and who added the large kitchen ell in the 1870s.
-Tradition has it that the Gables also served as a hotel and saloon during Carver's earliest boomtown years.